phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### user-config-set
 This option can be used for setting an XML value in the Phoronix Test Suite user configuration file.

+#### variables
+This option will print all of the official environment variables supported by the Phoronix Test Suite for user configuration purposes.
+These environment variables are also listed as part of the official Phoronix Test Suite documentation while this command will also show the current value of the variables if currently set.

 ## Result Analysis